 The period of decline

 From this time the Abbey began to rapidly fall into disrepair.
-In 1786 the bell tower was felled by lightning and caused the wooden roof of the church to collapse16.
-For centuries the Abbey of Saint Galgano was left to neglect and no trace remains today of the splendid stained glass windows of yesteryear.
+In 1786 the bell tower was felled by lightning and caused the wooden roof of the church to collapse19.
+For centuries the Abbey of Saint Galgano was left to neglect.
+Thus, no trace remains today of the splendid stained glass windows of yesteryear.
 Only in the early 20th century, it was finally decided to carry out a conservative restoration of the remaining structures.

 The Cistercian architecture of the Abbey of Saint Galgano

-The facade, bare of decoration, opens to three portals with pointed arches and bichromatic archivolt; above through two large single-lancet windows.
-The central portal alone has an architrave decorated with an acanthus leaf frieze.
-Furthermore, leaning against the facade are four half-columns.
-It is likely that they were affixed to support an entrance portico, which, however, no one ever built.
+The façade, devoid of decoration, features three portals with pointed arches and two-coloured archivolts.
+At the top, there are two large single-lancet windows.
+Only the central portal has a lintel decorated with an acanthus-leaf frieze.
+Four half-columns are also set against the façade.
+It is likely that these were intended to support an entrance portico, which, however, was never built.

-Of considerable interest is what remains of the cloister, partially reconstructed in the 20th century with original materials.
-Today it is possible to admire only a few arches, sufficient to give a sense of the architectural beauty of the past.
+Of particular interest are the remains of the cloister, partially reconstructed in the 20th century using original materials.
+Today, only a few arches remain, yet they are enough to give a sense of the architectural beauty of days gone by.

-The chapter house is a large room divided by six columns supporting cross vaults.
-It can be entered from the cloister through a portal with a pointed arch.
+The chapter house is a large room, divided into sections by six columns supporting cross vaults.
+It is accessible from the cloister through a portal with a pointed arch.

 Symbology

-In the chapter house, the remnants of the original decorations, which include some knots, a Flower of Life and the Sacred Center symbol, are of interest:
+In the scriptorium we can see the remnants of the original decorations, which include some knots, a Flower of Life and the Sacred Center symbol:

 Saint Galgano and King Arthur

-The life of Galgano Guidotti, and of the sword stuck in the rock, remind us another story, mythical and literary, with which it shares unmistakable similarities.
-This is the matière de Bretagne, which developed across the Channel since the early Middle Ages, but whose first systematic writing historians recognize in the Historia Regum Britanniae (1135-1137) of Geoffrey of Monmouth.
+The life of Galgano Guidotti, and of the sword stuck in the rock, remind us of another story, mythical and literary, with which it shares unmistakable similarities.
+This is the matière de Bretagne, which developed since the early Middle Ages.
+However, historians recognise the Historia Regum Britanniae (1135-1137) of Geoffrey of Monmouth as its first comprehensive version.

 A boundary between legend and reality